 NOTE—Even if the transmitting STA is capable of including TRN-R subfileds in PPDUs containing an activity report frame, some PPDUs may not include TRN-R subfields for various reasons, including shortening the PPDU to fit in a given transmit opportunity.
 The Expect TRN-R subfield in the DMG STA Directional Transmit Activity Report element indicates STA willingness to include TRN-R subfields in such PPDUs, except when external conditions such as duration of the transmit opportunities the STA is provided with (possibly decided by other STAs or a network management entity), prohibit including those subfields.

-A STA may transmit individually addressed activity report frames to a target STA in the same BSS or otherwise.
+A STA may transmit individually addressed activity report frames to a target STA.
 When transmitting the activity report frame to a target STA in the same BSS, and when management frame protection is negotiated, the transmitting STA shall use individually addressed Protected Dual of Public Action frames instead of Public Action frames.

 Editor: Add a new parameter to Table 20-30